ALERTua/ha-svitlo-yeah/README.md

 - Use the **Planned Outages Calendar** with calendar triggers for advance warnings before outages
 - Monitor **Next Planned Outage** and **Next Connectivity** timestamps for countdown displays

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for information about adding new regions and contributing to the project.

 Caveats:
 - Scraping DTEK Regions outage website is tricky, as it uses an anti-bot system.
   I can only able to bypass the anti-bot system by using third-party scraping services.